Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning: Methodology

-For a non-algorithmic numeric proxy for sequence fluency unrelated, we use the QW dataset to fine-tune a separate T5-base model to create an automatic metric.
-Again, we cast regression as a text-to-text task by producing a text string of the average rating score and compare it against the true label, e.g. a score of 3.0 becomes \textit{``3.0"}.
+For a non-algorithmic numeric proxy for sequence fluency, we use the QW dataset to fine-tune a separate T5-base model, which produces automatic scores.
+We cast regression as a text-to-text task by generating a text string of the average rating score and compare it against the true label, e.g., a score of 3.0 becomes \textit{``3.0"}.
 The prefix for this task is \textit{``query wellformedness: "}.
-Since the scores are averaged among 5 human workers, there are 6 possibilities from 0.0 to 1.0.
-Therefore, this can be seen as a 6-way supervised classification task in the text-to-text framework as mentioned in \citep{Raffel2019ExploringTL}, similar to the way another regression task STS-B is formulated.
+Since the labeled scores are averaged among 5 humans, there are 6 categories from 0.0 to 1.0.
+Therefore, this is regarded as a 6-way supervised classification task in the text-to-text framework similar to how the STS-B regression task is formulated by \cite{Raffel2019ExploringTL}.
 This model judges how well-formed or fluent a given query is based on human evaluations.
-The well-formedness T5 model is fine-tuned for 50 epochs on QW, when validation set accuracy no longer improves.
+It is fine-tuned for 50 epochs on QW, when validation set accuracy no longer improves.